MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/Crescendo/advanced/handling-errors.md

 By default, `$PSNativeCommandUseErrorActionPreference` is set to `$true`.
 This causes Crescendo to produce an additional error record for every error.
 To prevent this, Crescendo changes the value to `$false` for each generated cmdlet.
-This change is scoped to you cmdlets in the generated module, so it doesn't affect cmdlets outside of the module.
+This change is scoped to your cmdlets in the generated module, so it doesn't affect cmdlets outside of the module.

 ## Returning errors to the user